-Agile Optimization allows operators to make incredibly complex, time-critical decisions in real-time.
+Agile Optimization allows operators to make incredibly complex, time-critical decisions in real time.
 What’s more, the decisions made take into account a larger range of variables than the human mind can, resulting in better overall decisions.
 This in turn leads to increases in efficiency across the terminal.
 At its core, algorithms drive Agile Optimization.
-Over the past 20 years improvements in computer hardware have resulted in an increase in computing power by a factor of 1,200 times.
+Over the past 20 years, improvements in computer hardware have resulted in an increase in computing power by a factor of 1,200 times.
 This seems impressive until one compares it to the advances in optimization algorithms over the same period; algorithms have improved by a factor of 55,000 times.
-When combined the effects of both advances generate a tremendous 66,000,000 times improvement in processing capability.
-To exemplify this, a planning model using linear programming would have taken two years to solve in the 90’s; today it can be solved in a second.
+When combined, the effects of both advances generate a tremendous 66 million times improvement in processing capability.
+To exemplify this, a planning model using linear programming would have taken two years to solve in the ’90s; today, it can be solved in a second.

-Agile Optimization Modules do not replace an existing TOS, but rather work in conjunction with them to drive terminal efficiency.
-This ‘add-on’ relationship allows terminals to implement the power of Optimization Modules without significant changes.
-While deployment timeframes vary from case to case, it is measured in months, making it quick in comparison to a typical TOS implementation.
-Further, in most cases Optimization Modules work in the background without direct user interaction.
+Agile Optimization Modules do not replace an existing TOS, but rather work in conjunction with it to drive terminal efficiency.
+This “add-on” relationship allows terminals to implement the power of Optimization Modules without significant changes.
+While deployment time frames vary from case to case, it is measured in months, making it quick in comparison to a typical TOS implementation.
+Further, in most cases, Optimization Modules work in the background without direct user interaction.
 Users interact with their existing software environment while benefiting from optimization with no timely retraining required.

 Rail Scheduler improves the utilization of transfer points between your rail and yard while increasing rail crane and yard vehicle productivity.

-SyncroTESS was able to adapt easily to the changing construction scenarios.
-Amongst many innovations within the project, INFORM’s Optimization Modules were configured with ‘virtual construction fences’ that enabled the system to adhere to the constraints of the construction scenarios while managing the workload efficiently.
-The expansion increased CTA’s rail terminal capacity by 140,000 TEU to approximately 930,000 TEU per year.
-The Agile Optimization Modules allowed for the increase in capacity with no additional rail cranes needing to be purchased and installed saving CTA both money and time.
+Syncrotess was able to adapt easily to the changing construction scenarios.
+Among many innovations within the project, INFORM’s Optimization Modules were configured with “virtual construction fences” that enabled the system to adhere to the constraints of the construction scenarios while managing the workload efficiently.
+The expansion increased CTA’s rail terminal capacity by 140,000 TEU, to approximately 930,000 TEU per year.
+The Agile Optimization Modules allowed for the increase in capacity with no additional rail cranes needing to be purchased and installed, saving CTA both money and time.

-Container terminals are surrounded by, and depend on, a large number of surrounding facilities: intermodal terminals, rail terminals, empty container depots, and distribution centers to name a few.
+Container terminals are surrounded by, and depend on, a large number of related facilities: intermodal terminals, rail terminals, empty container depots, and distribution centers, to name a few.
 In essence, container terminals form the heart of a complex logistics network.
-Agile Optimization Software developed for peripheral industries can provide solutions to container terminals for managing efficiency beyond the terminal, and this, in turn, leads to greater efficiency within the terminal.
+Agile Optimization Software developed for peripheral industries can provide solutions to container terminals for managing efficiency beyond the terminal, and this in turn leads to greater efficiency within the terminal.

 Empty Container Management